rishikesanr/Sports-Prediction-Analytics/README.md

 conda --version
 ```

 -- .env created for API credentials (Reddit,.etc).
 Check docs for more information!
+(It is enabled by default for initial usage, however strongly recommended to create your own Reddit credential, and store it in ./scraping/.env)<br>

 Commands to setup